 Only a person who has suffered from fistula-in-ano knows what an irksome condition it is to have!
 In our long-standing experience of treating fistula cases, we have realised that a successful outcome of the treatment depends as much on the patient's cooperation and self-care, as on the surgeon's skill.
 Hence, we have answered a few queries which patients generally face during their fight against fistula.

 What do I feel during the procedure?

 It's like taking a small nap!
 All you will feel is a small needle prick during your preparation for the procedure.
 The entire surgery takes about 30 minutes.
-Occasionally, only the lower half of your body is anaesthetised and you will be awake and probably having a chat with your doctor!
+Occasionally, only the lower half of your body is anaesthetised and you will be alert and probably having a chat with your doctor!

 What happens after the operation?

 You will normally be able to start drinking water shortly after the procedure and can start eating as soon as you are hungry.
 You will be able to get out of bed a few hours after surgery.